url4irl/domain-verification-service/README.md

 - ✅ Edge cases and error conditions
 - ✅ Concurrent operations
 - ✅ Data cleanup and isolation

+## Deployment

+This project is deployed to a Coolify instance.
+When code changes are pushed to the repository, Coolify automatically rebuilds the project using the `Dockerfile` and deploys the updated service.

 Contributions are always welcome ❤️